adilerchouk/RecruitR/Readme.md

     Successfully connected to the database

 If you don't see those messages, double check the connection string to your database in your config file, and make sure the file is called "config.js" and not "config-template.js".

+Also make sure you have started your mongo database with `mongod` in the terminal.

 The quick documentation of the source code is available in the docs/ folder (Docco produces HTML files).